Budgeting for debt means you methodically eliminate your debts by planning for it.

 Also, revisit your budget from time to time and make changes as required.

-So, follow all these things, plan a realistic budget, and repay your debt as fast as you can.
+So, follow all these things and plan a realistic budget to repay your debt as fast as you can.